Friends of Charlie's Place

 We need your help to ensure the future of Charlie's Place...

-With recent discussions at the Clear Creek County Board of Commissioner's meetings (BOCC) regarding current budget shortfalls and options to reduce costs, we want to be proactive in protecting Charlie's Place (Clear Creek/Gilpin Co.
+With recent discussions at the Gilpin County Board of Commissioner's meetings (BOCC) regarding current budget shortfalls and options to reduce costs, we want to be proactive in protecting Charlie's Place (Clear Creek/Gilpin Co.
 Animal Shelter) from budget cuts, third party management or closure.
-Please use the links below to contact your commissioner and let them know you support Charlie's Place and do not want to lose the safe haven for local animals!
+Please use the links below to contact the Gilpin County commissioners and let them know you support Charlie's Place and do not want to lose the safe haven for local animals!

 Fill in the form below to join our email list for updates.